 Hand, foot and mouth disease - children

-hand; foot; mouth; blisters; child; infectious; diseases; virus; coxsackie; ulcers;;
+hand; foot; mouth; blisters; child; infectious; diseases; virus; coxsackie; ulcers; children;

 It is not related to the serious disease of a similar name that affects cattle, sheep, goats, pigs and other 'cloven-hooved' animals.

 Hand, foot and mouth disease is caused by a virus (usually Coxsackie virus A16).

 - It causes blisters on the hands, feet, and in the mouth.
 Blisters can also be in the nappy area of young children.